philla2020/go-aware/content/en/blog/_index.md

 ---

 This is the **blog** section.
-It has two categories: Articles and Releases.
+It has two categories: Articles and News.

 Files in these directories will be listed in reverse chronological order.